 A life-changing or serious illness can alter your quality of life.
 When you have a serious illness, the support of your medical team, family and friends makes a difference.
-This is where palliative care comes into play.
+This is where palliative care helps.

-You may think palliative care is only for people with a terminal illness – but that's not entirely true.
+You might think palliative care is only for people with a terminal illness, but that's not entirely true.
 Any person diagnosed with a chronic, serious illness can benefit from palliative care to improve their quality of life.
 Supportive palliative care starts from day one.

 What is Palliative Care?

 Palliative care is patient-centered and family-focused.
 It is provided by a team of palliative care doctors, nurses, social workers and others who work together with a patient's other doctors to provide an extra layer of support.
-(Center to Advance Palliative Care.)
+(Center to Advance Palliative Care)

 Palliative care is more than simply managing your medical needs – it is a way to live life.
 It's providing compassion and quality care to you and your family members.

 Are There Different Kinds of Palliative Care?

 Yes.
 There are two types: supportive palliative care and hospice.